 Winning ingredient number two is benji shoga, otherwise known as pickled ginger.
 Traditionally, beni shoga's deep magenta colour comes from red shiso leaves, however if you buy it in a supermarket it's likely to be artificially coloured.
 Yikes!
 Instead of shiso leaves I use beetroot because it is much easier to get hold of outside of Japan, and is the perfect natural colourant.
 Leftover pickled ginger can be used as a topping on many other dishes such as cold soba noodle salad.
 Beni shoga should be consumed within a few days.

 Lastly this salad is dressed simply with Umeboshi vinegar.
 If you have never tried Umeboshi vinegar get on it ASAP!
 I guarantee it will instantly become a pantry staple.
 It’s a powerfully salty and deliciously sour vinegar made from Japanese pickled plums.
 It’s provides a perfect antidote to sweet, fiery beni shoga.
 Umeboshi vinegar is readily available in whole food stores and Asian grocers.
-I use a Spiral Foods Umeboshi vinegar that I buy from Terra Madre in Northcote.
+I use a Spiral Foods Umeboshi vinegar that I buy from Terra Madre

 Ingredients!
 Clockwise from top left - snow pea shoots and pumpkin both in hand built stoneware salt dish by Shelley Panton.
 Salt in pink mortar from MOZI.
 Tomatoes in coral coloured dish from Daiso.
 Black sesame seeds in leaf shaped dish - Kirra's own from Japan.
 White sesame seeds in handmade porcelain clay dish by and O Design.
 Umeboshi vinegar in dish from Japan - Kirra's own.
 Styling - Kirra Jamison, photo - Brooke Holm.

 For pickled ginger

 1 small beetroot (or half a large one)